 At the time of lodgement, detailed plans and supportive documentation should be submitted to facilitate a timely assessment of your application.
-Failure to provide Council with the information required will place the application on 'Stop the Clock' and delay the assessment process.
+Failure to provide Council with the information required will 'Stop the Clock', putting the application on hold and delaying the assessment process.

 A Construction Certificate is required in addition to a Development Application for any development involving building works.
 Such applications may be lodged and processed concurrently with Development Applications.
 A Construction Certificate Application is seeking building approval.

 Either Council or an accredited Private Certifier can issue a Construction Certificate as the Principal Certifying Authority (PCA).
 At the time of lodgement, the owner must appoint a PCA.

 Complying development is a quick, simple alternative to the Development Application process.
 Under the DA process each application is subject to a 'merit-based' assessment.
 In contrast, Complying Development satisfies a range of pre-requisite planning standards and does not require the merit assessment.
 As is the case with Construction Certificates, Council or an accredited Private Certifier can issue a Complying Development Certificate as the Principal Certifying Authority (PCA.)

 The PCA will require the same information as for a Construction Certificate in order to issue a Complying Development Certificate.
 The PCA can issue certificates for developments that comply with the NSW State Government Complying Development guidelines or Council’s adopted Development Control Plan.